grummel15/thermal-cup/README.md

 Built by: Megan Davisson, Greg Rummel, and Bo Smith/Spring 2018/BAE 305

 # **Summary**
 The purpose of the thermal cup was to allow for sustained heating of beverages while drinking.
 Warm drinks cool quickly in cool conditions without the application of heat.
-With the Thermal Cup, the beverage will be sustained at a temperature of 80° F. This system could be useful in other applications when applied at a different scale, such as heating of a home aquarium, swimming pool, or bathtub.
+With the Thermal Cup, the beverage will be sustained at a specified temperature of 104° F. This system could be useful in other applications when applied at a different scale, such as heating of a home aquarium, swimming pool, or bathtub.

 # **Features**
 * Warms beverages over time using thermo-electric blanket
-* Thermo-electric blanket turns off and on in response to temperature sensor inside of cup
 * Detachable from container for safe troubleshooting
 * Runs from a simple 7.4V rechargeable battery source
-* MOSFET switch to turn thermo-electric blanket and circuit on/off
+* Transistor switch to turn thermo-electric blanket and circuit on/off
 * Insulation foam inside of cup to trap heat

 # **Video**